gbassiere/marketbasket/README.md

 Choose between `major`, `minor` and `patch` depending on the level of version increment you're after.

-Note that your repository needs to be clean for this to work.
+Note that your repository must be clean for this to work.
 Please do commit, stash or ignore modified and untracked files.

 This command will: